 As a long-time member of several writer’s groups, Linda tells anyone who will listen just how supportive and generous these organizations (and their members) are.

-Linda currently serves on the executive board of Sisters in Crime New England as Secretary.
-She served as president of the New England Chapter of RWA for 4 years.
-If you are interested in any of the writing organizations of which Linda is a member, just click on any of the following images:
+Linda currently serves on the executive board of Sisters in Crime New England as Secretary and served as president of the New England Chapter of RWA for 4 years in the 1990s.